cozy-labs/cozy-light/README.md

 # Configuration

 The configuration file is located at `~/.cozy-light/config.json` path.
 App and plugin configuration is set through the command line.
-Here are the values that should be set directly via the configuration file.
-The configuraiton file follows the JSON format.
+Other settings must be filled directly in the configuration file.

+*NB: The configuraiton file follows the JSON format.*

-*Port*
+**Port**

   "port": 80,

-*HTTPS certificates*
+**HTTPS certificates**

 Once the ssl field is present in the configuration file, Cozy Light will use SSL and require HTTPS protocol to be browsed.